 Sept 18th; GENGHIS KHAN; Genghis Khan and the Making of the Modern World

 Oct 16th; WHO KILLED THE PRINCES IN THE TOWER; The Princes in the Tower is an expression frequently used to refer to Edward V, King of England and Richard of Shrewsbury, Duke of York.
 The two brothers.

-Nov 20th; THE EASTER RISING; The Easter Rising (Irish: Éirí Amach na Cásca), also known as the Easter Rebellion, was an armed insurrection in Ireland during Easter Week, April 1916
+Nov 6th; The Easter Rising (Irish: Éirí Amach na Cásca), also known as the Easter Rebellion, was an armed insurrection in Ireland during Easter Week, April 1916